toolness/fancy-friday/README.md

   it also prevents plug-ins from being used; set this option to `null` to disable sandboxing entirely.

+* `maxLoadTime` - The amount of time, in seconds, the iframe has to load before it's forcibly regarded as being ready to play.

 * `playTime` - The amount of time, in seconds, the player has to complete the microgame.
 Defaults to 5.